-The Monetary Authority of Singapore (MAS) is responsible for overseeing and regulating financial institutions in Singapore.
+The Monetary Authority of Singapore (MAS) oversees and regulates financial institutions in Singapore.
 MAS has outlined the regulations for all companies operating in the fund manager space with the Securities and Futures Act (SFA).

 In conducting regulated fund management activities in Singapore, a company must be registered with the Monetary Authority of Singapore MAS or hold a Capital Markets Services (CMS) licence to operate here.
-There are four types of fund management structure to choose from, which are the following:
+There are four types of fund management structures to choose from, which are:

 The capital needed to establish the fund management depends on the type.
 RFMC and A/I LFMC require S$250,000, whereas VCFM and RFMC need S$0 and S$500,000, respectively.
 When it comes to requirements in appointing a director, each type has a different requirement as follows:

 At least two directors possess a minimum of five years of relevant experience.
 One should at least be an executive and full-time resident in Singapore.

 At least two directors possess more than five years of relevant experience.
 One should at least have ten years of experience and be a full-time resident in Singapore.